bridge-school/cohort2-react-pokemon/README.md

 ### Setup

 1. Fork this repo
 2. Create a folder with your first and last name (e.g. `arya-stark`)
 3. Run `create-react-app` in that folder.
 This is where your app will live.

-### Assignment
+### Assignment - Part 1

 * Create a header component that should read `Gotta Fetch em all!` through props
 * Create a Pokemon display component that displays the image of the Pokemon and it's name